Healthcare reform in the United States: Public opinion

 Public opinion polls have shown a majority of the public supports various levels of government involvement in health care in the United States, with stated preferences depending on how the question is asked.

 Polls from Harvard University in 1988, the Los Angeles Times in 1990, and The Wall Street Journal in 1991 all showed strong support for a health care system compared to the system in Canada.
 More recently, however, polling support has declined for that sort of health care system, with a 2007 Yahoo/AP poll showing 54% of respondents considered themselves supporters of "single-payer health care," a majority in favor of a number of reforms according to a joint poll with the Los Angeles Times and Bloomberg, and a plurality of respondents in a 2009 poll for Time magazine showed support for "a national single-payer plan similar to Medicare for all".

-Polls by Rasmussen Reports in 2011 and 2012 showed pluralities opposed to single-payer health care.
+However, polls by Rasmussen Reports in 2011 and 2012 showed pluralities opposed to single-payer health care.
 A number of other polls show support for various levels of government involvement in health care, including polls from The New York Times/CBS News and Washington Post/ABC News, showing favorability for a form of national health insurance.
 The Kaiser Family Foundation showed 58% in favor of a national health plan such as Medicare-for-all in 2009, with support around the same level from 2017 to April 2019, when 56% said they supported it.
 A Quinnipiac University poll in three states in 2008 found majority support for the government ensuring "that everyone in the United States has adequate health-care" among likely Democratic primary voters.

 A 2001 article in the public health journal Health Affairs studied fifty years of American public opinion of various health care plans and concluded that, while there appears to be general support of a "national health care plan," poll respondents "remain satisfied with their current medical arrangements, do not trust the federal government to do what is right, and do not favor a single-payer type of national health plan."
 Politifact rated a 2009 statement by Michael Moore "false" when he stated that "[t]he majority actually want single-payer health care."
 According to Politifact, responses on these polls largely depend on the wording.
 For example, people respond more favorably when they are asked if they want a system "like Medicare".

 Uninsured Americans, with the numbers shown here from 1987 to 2008, are a major driver for reform efforts.